-Andalusia Travel – A Magical Photo Tour
+Travel to Andalusia – A Magical Photo Journey

 All Andalusia Travel photos by Peter Hendrie if you’d like to photograph Andalusia, check out his upcoming photo tours

-Now I lead this tour to Andalusia every February in search of the hectares and hectares of almond blossom in various shades of pink that line the steep sided hills on the eastern foothills of the snow capped Sierras Nevada mountain range.
+Now I lead this tour to Andalusia every February in search of the hectares and hectares of almond blossom in various shades of pink that line the steep-sided hills on the eastern foothills of the snow-capped Sierras Nevada mountain range.

-1: Exploring the Alhambra
+1. Exploring the Alhambra – Granada

 Known around the world, the Alhambra is the jewel in the crown of any visit to Andalusia.
 With the complete Arabic name as Qalat Al-Hamra, this a palace and fortress complex located in Granada.

 Considering the palace was built during the middle of the 13th century, its beauty remains remarkably intact.
 You have to marvel at the buildings’ intricate designs, detailed mosaics and hand-carved cedar panels.

-2: Witnessing the Almond Blossom
+2. Witnessing the Almond Blossom

 I’ve been lucky enough to visit and photograph some of the most amazing places around the globe, but nothing quite prepares the mind for the sways of shades of white and pink blossom that cascade down the hillside in the foothills of the Sierra Nevada Mountains in the Alpujarras region of Andalusia.

 ‘Fifty Shades of Pink’ pretty well sum up the feelings you get as you immerse yourself into the curves and crevasses, exploring grove after grove along the width and breadth of Las Alpujarras.

-3: Whitewashed hilltop villages
+3. Whitewashed hilltop villages

 Cast your mind back far enough to the era of the Spaghetti Westerns with those small villages that film directors would have you believe were filmed in the USA.

 Andalusia in one of the few places in the world where you can find such villages hugging the hillside like limpets to rocks, often perched precariously high up on outcrops.